 - 1. Select the appropriate platform to select and reach to participants.
 Following the successful sampling strategy carried out for Study 1, the researcher has applied the LinkedIn Premium solution to identify the platform users relevant to the subject of the research. - 2.
 Identify the potential research participants.
 The author has performed a search within the LinkedIn network, looking for senior professionals in Solutions development domain, within the SaaS industry.
 The search criteria can be seen below.
-Based on the search results, a.
-Role: Product b.
-Industry: SaaS c.
-Location: United Kingdom d.
-Tenure: any
+Based on the search results, 689 relevant profiles have been identified.